-2. Provide diverse literature.
+2. Provide access to diverse literature.

 3. Offer books your students want to read.